We've made it much easier to view our prizes! Click here!

-We're not just an art space, we're an event and meeting space.
-Over the years, JaJa has provided a space for bands, musicians, fundraisers, exhibitions, low-cost gigs, workshops, and meeting places for activist groups.
+We are JaJa!
+JaJa is a collective of almost thirty members.
+We believe that free, creative, and imaginative expression, in all its forms, whether it be art, music or events are vital to the mental and physical health of individuals and of communities as a whole.
+As one of the only DIY collectively run groups in Dublin we must ensure we can continue to have a space where providing this can be possible.
+The group was formed many years ago in response to a lack of affordable creative space where we live.
+We're not just an art collective, we're ogranisers, activists, we care about societal issues and we believe we must fight for affordable space for artists in the city.
+Over the years, JaJa as a collective of working artists has provided a space for bands, musicians, fundraisers, exhibitions, low-cost gigs, workshops, and meeting places for activist groups.
 As artists and activists, we believe in solidarity with the community we are based in and welcome groups working in the area.
+We were based in Stoneybatter for just under a decade but are now building a new, better space.
 We are looking out for new members and want to involve more people in the space.
-Feel free to e-mail [email redacted] to get involved!
+Feel free to e-mail studiosjaja[at]gmail.com to get involved!

 With your help, we can continue to be a space that supports artists, activists, events, and creativity in Dublin.

 We need 40k to make this happen.
 We’re fundraising half and hoping to secure a grant for the rest.
 Here is a breakdown of what your money will be used for!
 (Based on previous builds and estimates based on warehouses available in Dublin).

 Studios (based on model of 3m x 4m room): €21,600 for 20 (approx 2.5k each

 €1,100 = One well-insulated wall!
 We did it!

 €2,000 = JaJa manual labour workers wages covered!
 We did it!